jinjei/CS180TeamProject/README.md

 # Run/Test instructions
-There are two folders in CommunityBulletinBoard, one is "server", containing all the server-related code; the other is "chatroom", mainly for the client side, including the user fields, various GUI interfaces, etc.
+There are two folders in Phase3FinalVersion, one is "server", containing all the server-related code; the other is "chatroom", mainly for the client side, including the user fields, various GUI interfaces, etc.

 **Step 1:** Download both folders, and open one with IntelliJ, taking "server" as an example. **After opening the “server”, select: File-Open to open the chatroom project**.